 An Ebony Tether

-as stillness swiftly spreads over the ground.
+stillness swiftly spreading over the ground.

-And receding rays give shadows their girth,
+And its receding rays give shadows girth,

 swallowing the last lingering light found.

-Twilight fades, as darkness begins to creep,
+As Twilight fades, darkness begins to creep;

 loosely leashed to an ebony tether.